At Venture Up Ltd., your privacy is important to us and we are committed to protecting and safeguarding your data privacy rights.

 Right to erasure:

-- the data are no longer necessary for the purpose for which we originally collected and/or processed them;
+- The data is no longer necessary for the purpose for which we originally collected and/or processed it

 We would only be entitled to refuse to comply with your request for one of the following reasons:

 - To exercise the right of freedom of expression and information

 - To comply with legal obligations or for the performance of a public-interest task or exercise of official authority